leanabler/leanabler.github.io/README.md

 ## Welcome to LEANABLER
 > Lean it better, lean it faster!

+Missions
+To develop a sustainable learning ecosystem that enables SME manufacturers to enhance their employees' skills in productivity improvement.
+To develop affordable technologies that enable SME manufacturers to improve their production more effectively and efficiently.
+Products
+Lean Flow - A factory layout design software
+More to come ...
+Services
+Lean initiative project
+Factory layout design using Lean Flow training
+More to come ...
+Partners
+Sustainable Manufacturing Center (SMC)
+Thai-Nishi Institute of Technology (TNI)
+About the Author
+Tanakorn Tantanawat, National Electronics and Computer Technology Center (NECTEC), Thailand

 You can use the [editor on GitHub](https://github.com/leanabler/leanabler.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.